Main Content

 blockpath = Simulink.BlockPath("VTOLTiltrotor/Digital Twin/UAV Dynamics");

-The Digital Twin subsystem contains the Forces and Moments subsystem which enables you to customize the dynamics of the VTOL UAV plant model.
-The Forces and Moments subsystem represents the kinematics of the VTOL UAV using the 6DOF (Euler Angles) (Aerospace Blockset) block to determine body position, velocity, attitude, related values.
+The UAV Dynamics subsystem is a model reference, which references the VTOLDynamics model.
+The VTOLDynamics model contains the Forces and Moments subsystem, which enables you to customize the dynamics of the VTOL UAV plant model.
+The Forces and Moments subsystem represents the kinematics of the VTOL UAV by using the 6DOF (Euler Angles) (Aerospace Blockset) block to determine body position, velocity, attitude, and related values.

 Open the Aerodynamic Forces subsystem.